ZeeshanAhmad008/Get-It-Done/README.md

 I often keep forgetting small tasks or deadlines when I’m busy on my computer.
 To solve this, I built Get-It-Done — a Chrome Extension that lets you quickly add tasks, save them locally, and get timely notifications when a task is due.

 This project was created to improve personal productivity, act as a lightweight to-do manager, and demonstrate how Chrome Extensions can be built with HTML, CSS, and JavaScript.

+This extension can help you:

+✔ Stay organized

+✔ Remember important deadlines

+✔ Get reminders without needing a heavy app
 #  Key Features

 Add and manage tasks directly from the popup